jconvery1/sbfb-stock-control/README.md

 ## Installation

-To set up the SBFB Stock Control system locally, follow these steps:
+To set up sbfb-stock-control locally, follow these steps:

 1. Clone the repository to your local machine: git clone https://github.com/yourusername/sbfb-stock-control.git